 Background: A key element of the annual communications plan (Appendix V) involves the sharing of information with the public and with parties interested in wild Atlantic salmon conservation.
-In 2022 the Foundation again experienced excellent feedback from the existing information sharing initiatives, primarily the monthly newsletter, the webinar series, and the "Salmon Hub".
+In 2023, the Foundation again experienced excellent feedback from the existing information sharing initiatives, the webinar series and the "Salmon Hub".
 It is integral to the Foundation's business model that it shares salmon conservation information as broadly as possible to help enhance the overall effectiveness of those interested in advancing wild Atlantic salmon conservation.

-2023 Actions: To strengthen the Foundation's role in the sharing of wild Atlantic salmon conservation information and to seek new ways to build upon this role.
+2024 Actions: To strengthen the Foundation's role in the sharing of wild Atlantic salmon conservation information and to seek new ways to build upon this role.

-- Ensure that the public, NGO and government stakeholders understand the Foundation's program, our successes, challenges and achievements. - To manage the Salmon Hub to facilitate its evolution into a much used and useful resource in improving wild salmon conservation. - · To solicit presenters and expand the audience base for the Foundation's webinar series. - · To maintain an informative monthly newsletter.
+Ensure that the public, NGO and government stakeholders understand the Foundation's program, our successes, challenges and achievements.

+- To manage the Salmon Hub to facilitate its evolution into a much used and useful resource in improving wild salmon conservation. - · To solicit presenters and expand the audience base for the Foundation's webinar series. - · To maintain an informative monthly newsletter.